0x6772/grapple/README.md

 feasible to audit their code, I don't have that kind of patience.
 Also, I definitely don't want my passwords in anybody's cloud.

-I keep my passwords in a PGP-encrypted file (at any given time: I'm a bit out of date, but yes, I do read the GnuPG code I run), which is sync'ed to computers that I own, but whose primary store is a differently-encrypted (commercial, the one I use currently - 2019-01 - touts "AES" and their code is not public, but
+I keep my passwords in a PGP-encrypted file (at any given time mostly by code I've read and thought about, although I'm probably still trusting a rev on which I'm a bit out of date; but yes, I do read the GnuPG code I run), which is sync'ed to computers that I own, but whose primary store is a differently-encrypted (commercial, the one I use currently - 2019-01 - touts "AES" and their code is not public, but